meditationstuff/protocol_1/index.md

 We shall see! (probably)

+(And of course, depth-first and breadth-first are idealizations, and everybody is a mix of things that are radically concrete and defy pattern matching, and whatever works, works!)

 Note: nothingness and also relatedly mortality, oblivion, meaning, pointedness (vs pointlessness)

 Note: What I'm calling "oblivion" is related to all this, but oblivion is sort of more the memory aspect, the loss aspect.